Heritage Gold Mine

 Open by appointment April – October

-Area resident William B. Dorn discovered gold here and developed this mine which produced a yield of $72,000 from 1857 to 1859.
+Area resident William B. Dorn discovered gold here and developed this mine. which produced a yield of 2000,000 in the first year of operation in 1853.
 The mine was later owned by Cyrus Hall McCormick, inventor of the reaper, for whom the town of McCormick is named.
 The mine operated at intervals until as late as the 1930s

 J.J.
 Dorn House - For Sale -